Import Market Values / Account Numbers

 image\seealso.gif

-The Import Market Values routine updates the Market Value and Market Value Date fields of a group of gifts by importing these values from a file.
+The Import Market Values / Account Numbers routine can update the Market Value and Market Value Date fields or Account Number fields of a group of gifts by importing these values from a file.

 This function is particularly useful for importing updated charitable remainder trust and charitable lead trust values, but it may be used to import market values for any gift type supported in GiftWrap.